Manny Manuel: Accident and controversy

 On December 29, 2011 a bloody and seriously injured Manny Manuel was found by the side of the Baldorioty de Castro Avenue in San Juan, Puerto Rico in critical condition after witnesses claim he was a victim of a hit and run by an unidentified vehicle.
 Further investigations are now revealing this could not have been an accident, but an intentional attack against the singer.
-Investigations are currently being conducted in order to clarify the latest developments.
+Investigations are currently being conducted to clarify the latest developments.

-The Puerto Rican singer went to Orlando and to receive “help in all aspects”, this according to his publicist.
+The Puerto Rican singer went to Orlando and to receive "help in all aspects", this according to his publicist.
 He released a new album in 2014 Serenata Vol. 2.
 On August 22, 2014 Manny Manuel celebrated his 20 years as a singer, with a concert in "El Coliseo Bellas Artes", in Puerto Rico.

 On February 24, 2019, after showing clear signs of drunkness, he was ejected of Las Palmas de Gran Canaria carnival by government officials.
 After of this, the City Hall of Santa Cruz de Tenerife and the Consistory of the Puerto de la Cruz also canceled the concerts that the artist was going to give in those cities.